Abhinav1217/Abhinav1217/README.md

 - Dotnet Core 6/7 (Both on windows and Linux),
 - Android (Java/Kotlin).

-In addition to above, I have training and hands-on experiance in Bash scripting, and linux administration, both in personal life and professional life.
+In addition to above, I have training and hands-on experiance in Bash scripting, LUA scription and linux administration, both in personal life and professional life.
 I have also mentored young souls to get in love with programming and open source.

 I am a linux guy at heart.
 Loves working with open source stuff.
 I was core maintainer of Fedy, got the project directly from its author, and maintained it until the project was accepted into RPM Fusion repos at around 2015.
 Since then I have contributed on many project mainly around testing and publishing of apps on various linux distros.